Avokadoen/ecez/byte_format.md

 ### SHAR - SharedState chunk (TODO)

-One SHAR(e) chunk contain one shareable entry.
+One SHAR(E) chunk contain one shareable entry.
 This include the byte hash and size of the shared state and the bytes for the state.

 | <div style="width:155px">Data</div> |     Bytes        | <div style="width:200px">Description</div> |
 |:------------------------------------|:----------------:|:-------------------------------------------|